maxbates/cogeneration/README.md

 # Cogeneration

-Cogeneration is a protein generative model that simultaneously generates protein sequences and structures.
+Cogeneration is a protein generative model that simultaneously generates protein sequences and structures based on MultiFlow.

-It is based on MultiFlow, which uses the AlphaFold2 style frame representation, and  applies flow matching across several domains:
+It uses the AlphaFold2 style frame representation, and applies flow matching across several domains:
 Translations + torsions are interpolated in Euclidean space, rotations are interpolated in SO(3), and the sequence with discrete flow matching.

+This project is a work in progress; a new model enabling all these features has not yet been trained, though many features can be exercised while using the public Multiflow weights.

 This project collects several ideas from other work and includes several extensions over MultiFlow:
 - **Inpainting (conditional generation)** given partial sequences / structures using guidance